 Leg 2: Snake Canyon To Rustaq Fort

-Despite being one of the hottest, driest countries on the planet, Oman is also famous for its many ‘wadis’, an Arabic word for valley.
+Despite being one of the hottest, driest countries on the planet, Oman is also famous for its many ‘wadis’, an Arabic word for ‘valley’.

-At one stage, the high walls of the mountains close right in to create a tight, winding path through the wadi.
-It eventually spits us out into a wide open valley where the sun-baked earth is punctuated here and there by the bright green canopies of hardy acacia trees.
+The road eventually spits us out into a wide open valley where the sun-baked earth is punctuated here and there by the bright green canopies of hardy acacia trees.

 At the village of Al Tikhah, the road becomes paved, and from there, it’s a cruisy ride to the turn-off at Route 13, with stunning mountain scenery along the way.